Alcohol shakes - a sign of addiction?

 It is important to reduce and stop drinking in a safe and controlled manner when you are addicted to alcohol.
 Some withdrawal symptoms are severe and even fatal, so it is always recommended that you seek medical advice and support.

-What are other signs and symptoms of alcohol withdrawal?
+Alcohol shakes and other signs of alcohol withdrawal?

-Alongside shakes and tremors, physical symptoms of alcohol withdrawal include:
+Alongside alcohol shakes and tremors, physical symptoms of alcohol withdrawal include:

 - Hallucinations (in severe circumstances)